adoptium/infrastructure/FAQ.md

-# openjdk-infrastructure guide to frequent modifications and usage
+# Adoptium -infrastructure guide to frequent modifications and usage

 ## Access control in the repository